Galen-PI/Workout-Progress-Analytics/README.md

-# Workout-Progress-Analytics
+# Workout-Progress-Analysis
 > This project is being developed iteratively.
 Each version documents progress, reasoning, and next steps as I build out a full data analysis pipeline using Python and Pandas.

+---

-#Workout Progress Analysis
+## Workout Progress Analysis

-## Project Overview
+### Project Overview
 This project consolidates three years (2022–2025) of personal workout data to analyze training progression across all major muscle groups.
 The dataset was engineered from multiple extracted metrics — total load, total sets, total reps, and weight per rep — to reveal long-term strength and performance trends.

 The analysis and visualizations were conducted using Python (Pandas, Matplotlib, Seaborn), providing a full data analytics workflow from transformation to insight generation.

 ---

-## Objectives
+### Objectives
 - Engineer multiple training metric tables and merge them into one analytical dataset.
 - Track strength and volume progression across muscle groups over time.
 - Identify peak performance periods and plateaus.
 - Visualize 8-week block progressions for better periodization insights.

 ---

-## Dataset Engineering
+### Dataset Engineering
 Two original raw datasets were used to generate **four derived tables** based on key training metrics:

 | Table | Purpose | Columns (9 total each) |